marjanmo/xsection/docs/creation-methods.rst

 ``XSECTION_SHP``.
 Therefore the shapefile requires quite a rigid structure to ensure points get parsed correctly.
 Let's see the required parameters:

-- ``xsection_profile_id_field`` is a shapefile field, containing a name of the profile that certain point belongs to.
+- ``XSECTION_PROFILE_ID_FIELD`` is a shapefile field, containing a name of the profile that certain point belongs to.

 - ``SECTION_POINT_ID_FIELD`` is a shapefile field, contaning a consecutive number (order) of the certain point within a profile.